 1. Making drinks faster

-A good bartender is fast, efficient, and economic with their movements behind the bar.
+A good bartender is fast, efficient, and economical with their movements behind the bar.
 And even when pumping out drinks, they're mindful of guests and provide welcoming hospitality.

 2. More time to focus on guest service